 Vagus Nerve Stimulation or VNS Therapy

 Children who do not respond to the above courses of treatment and are not cleared for surgery may be suggested the VNS therapy.
-This therapy is usually used for children over 12 years.
+This therapy is usually used for children above 12 years of age.

 In this procedure, an electronic pulse generator is surgically placed in the chest wall.
 This device sends electric impulses through the vagus nerve to the brain every few minutes to control seizures.
 The impulses can be activated during a seizure episode by holding a magnet over the device.

-Effects of Childhood Epilepsy on Your Kid’s Life
+Effects of Childhood Epilepsy on Your Child’s Life

 Children with epilepsy can and should be encouraged to take an active part in activities.
-In instances where certain Epilepsy triggers in children like stress or excitement may pose a challenge, general precautions can be taken.
-It is important to understand that,
+In instances where the condition triggers stress or excitement, may pose a challenge.
+Here’s how epilepsy can affect your child.

 - A child with epilepsy has the same abilities and intelligence as other children unless epilepsy has caused learning disabilities.